 *This site will be updated continuously in response to the ideas and insights of activists, organizers and concerned citizens nationwide.
 Click here to propose a new policy solution to add to the site.

 The next President needs to tell the truth about police violence and urgently enact a comprehensive agenda to address it.
 The tracking documents below show what many of the 2016 Presidential Candidates have proposed to address this issue to date.
-More candidates will be added as soon as they propose solutions for police violence.
 More tools will be released in the coming weeks to help people hold elected officials accountable to dismantling other harmful systems and building an America where all people can live, learn and reach their full potential (Download the Candidate Tracking Document).